smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 {{< boilerplate/global-cref blockActionCmds >}}

 This variable takes a true value when the player is "removed" from the map, like when interacting with a {{< lookup/actor 152 >}}, {{< lookup/actor type=149 strip=true >}}, {{< lookup/actor 186 >}}, or the {{< lookup/actor type=247 strip=true >}}.

+{{< boilerplate/global-cref  blockMovementCmds >}}

+Unlike {{< lookup/cref blockActionCmds >}}, this variable does not hide the player or make them invincible; this is purely an immobilization flag.
+The only place this is used without an accompanying {{< lookup/cref blockActionCmds >}} is with the {{< lookup/actor 162 >}} actor.

+Due to an oversight, this only immobilizes the player when keyboard input is being used.
+This variable is ignored when a joystick is employed.

 {{< boilerplate/global-cref cartoonInfoData >}}